Kingfrankbob/Minesweeper/README.md

 ### Why?
 Simply because I wanted to make something like minesweeper for myself to enjoy
 ### ToDo
-- Add a better recur. alg.
+- ~~Add a better recur. alg.~~ YESS!
+Im satisfied with the new one, old ones found in the \unused.txt
-- Make sure all 'sprites' are in the proper places
+- ~~Make sure all 'sprites' are in the proper places~~ All the checks passed...
 - Add in the right click funtion to show 1.
 Blank ( ) 2.
 Mine (\*) 3.
 Question Mark (?)
 ### License
 If this application does not contain a license, it should be under the MIT License, unless otherwise stated in my profile BIO.